TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Template/Index.rst

          In addition the current-value is loaded with the content of each subpart just before the cObject for the subpart is parsed.
-That makes it quite easy to load the subpart of the cObject (eg: ".current=1")
+That makes it quite easy to load the subpart of the cObject (e.g.: ".current = 1")

-         Eg. this subpart above has the register-key "SUBPART\_HELLO".
+         E.g. this subpart above has the register-key "SUBPART\_HELLO".

          *This is valid ONLY if the property .nonCachedSubst is not set (see below)!*